-Most of the military rulers lack the running of an economy, but from the study of military rule, most of the rulers employ the services of sound economists to be in charge of the ministry of finance.
+Most military rulers lack the running of an economy, but from the study of military rule, most of the rulers employ the services of sound economists to be in charge of the ministry of finance.

 He would later replace him with another excellent accountant and economist Anthony Ani while he appointed a renowned economist Samuel Aluko as his economic adviser.

 Having said that, what roles do the minister of finance play in the success or otherwise of a ruling party of government?

-10 major Functions of Finance Minister In Nigeria
+10 Functions of Finance Minister In Nigeria

 1) Now that the Ministry of Budget and National Planning has been merged with Finance, the Minister of Finance is responsible for the preparation of annual budgetary estimates of revenue and expenditure for Nigeria’s government.